Hire DevOps Engineers

 How long does it take to hire a DevOps engineer?

-DevOps hiring timelines: 6–14 weeks for direct hiring (sourcing 2–3 weeks — DevOps engineers are heavily recruited and less active on job boards; screening 1–2 weeks; technical assessment 2–3 weeks; offer/notice 2–4 weeks).
-Senior DevOps engineers are among the most competitive hires in tech — they receive 10–20 recruiter contacts monthly and have low response rates to cold outreach.
+DevOps hiring timelines: 6–14 weeks for direct hiring (sourcing 2–3 weeks, DevOps engineers are heavily recruited and less active on job boards; screening 1–2 weeks; technical assessment 2–3 weeks; offer/notice 2–4 weeks).
+Senior DevOps engineers are among the most competitive hires in tech.
+They are contacted frequently by recruiters and typically have low response rates to cold outreach.
 Staff augmentation through StepTo provides pre-vetted DevOps engineers in 2–4 weeks, assessed on cloud platform expertise, Kubernetes, IaC, and CI/CD pipeline experience.

-StepTo sources and vets senior DevOps engineers from Eastern Europe — cloud platform expertise, Kubernetes production experience, Terraform IaC, CI/CD design, and observability stack verified.
+StepTo sources and vets senior DevOps engineers from Serbia and the wider Eastern Europe region, cloud platform expertise, Kubernetes production experience, Terraform IaC, CI/CD design, and observability stack verified.
 Placed in 2–4 weeks at 55–65% below US rates.

 Send us a message